-24.2 Identity of other related parties
+25.2 Identity of other related parties

-The Company has a relationship with a number of fellow subsidiaries forming part of the Medserv p.l.c. group of companies ("fellow subsidiaries").
-It also has a relationship with its directors ("key management personnel"), and an immediate relative of one of the directors ("other related party").
+The Company has a relationship with a number of fellow subsidiaries forming part of the MedservRegis p.l.c. group of companies ("fellow subsidiaries") as well as an associate owned by the parent company ("associate").
+It also has a relationship with its directors ("key management personnel"), and an immediate relative of one of the directors and companies owned and controlled by one of its directors ("other related parties").